 Candidates will be evaluated and scored based on the information provided in their job application, and supplemental questionnaire to determine their possession of the knowledge, skills, and abilities required for position 0923 Manager II, Communications Center Manager.
 All relevant experience, education and/or training must be on the application in order to be reviewed in the rating process.

-A passing score on both the Supervisory Test Battery and the Supplemental Questionnaire Evaluation must be achieved in order to be placed/ranked on the Eligible List.
+A passing score on both the Basic Supervisory Exam and the Supplemental Questionnaire Evaluation must be achieved in order to be placed/ranked on the Eligible List.

 Positions with the San Francisco Airport Commission that require security clearance prior to employment may be required to have a thorough background investigation to determine the candidate’s suitability for employment.
 The investigation includes a search into records held by the criminal justice system, credit reporting agencies, the Dept. of Motor Vehicles, as well as, contact with references, employers, and others who have knowledge of the candidate.
 Reasons for rejection based on this investigation may include, but not be limited to: applicable convictions, repeated or serious violations of the law, use of controlled substances and alcohol, inability to work well with co-workers, inability to accept supervision, inability to follow rules and regulations, falsification of application materials, and/or other relevant factors.
 Candidates may be required to undergo drug/alcohol screening and must clear Department of Justice and Federal Bureau of Investigation fingerprinting.
 The background investigation will also meet Transportation Security Administration requirements (TSA Section 1542.209).
 Per Civil Service Commission Rule Section 110.9.1, every applicant for an examination must possess and maintain the qualifications required by law and by the examination announcement for the examination.
 Failure to obtain and maintain security clearance may be basis for termination from employment with the Airport Commission.